How to Tell Whether It's Time to Retire

-How to Tell Whether It's Time to Retire

 Meet With a Financial Planner

 Consult a financial planner for additional insights into whether you have the money you'll need to retire.
 The Social Security Administration can also help you estimate your retirement benefits, either online or at your local office.
 Reach out to representatives from your pension or 401(k) plans to identify your income potential from those sources.

-	If you need to generate some income or would prefer to continue with some employment to keep busy, you could talk to your boss about reducing your hours at work.
+If you need to generate some income or would prefer to continue with some employment to keep busy, talk to your boss about reducing your hours at work.
 Scaling back by a handful of hours at a time provides a way to ease into retirement without any sudden changes to your lifestyle or budget.
 Your employer might also consider retaining you in another role, such as a consultant.

 Investigate Health Insurance

 If you aren't yet old enough for Medicare, consider your options for health insurance coverage and know the costs.
 Meet with a member of the human resources staff of your current employer so that you are fully aware of any post-retirement benefits offered and the implications for your transition.

 Don't count on Medicare to cover all your medical expenses after you retire.
 Fidelity estimates that about 15% of the average retiree's annual expenses will be related to health care, including Medicare premiums.
 Fidelity also estimates the average couple who are now 65 will need $285,000 to cover medical costs in retirement—and that doesn't include long-term care.

 Talk to Your Spouse

 You may have decided you're ready to retire and you already know what you'd like to do once you're done working, but is your spouse on the same page?
 Make sure your retirement goals and expectations are in sync.

 Do a Test Run, if Possible